Due to Covid-19 we have implemented a few guidelines to help keep everyone safe: COVID-19 Gallery Guidelines

 Donna continues to explore the fragility of beauty through its more delicate life forms – orchids, irises, hummingbirds, seashells, pears, a tree branch or tiny chickadee, for example.
 She is constantly in awe of the hidden strength/perseverance of these seemingly fragile natural forms.
 For her, it is a reminder of the duality of life – the frailty of mortality that we must all face, mirrored by the strength of spirit to celebrate and cherish this momentary vitality.

 She graduated from York University in Toronto as a high school art teacher.
 She also studied printmaking at Otis/Parsons Art Institute in Los Angeles and Emily Carr College of Art and Design in Vancouver.

 She lived and worked in the greater Tokyo area in Japan for twelve years.
 She has lived in Sackville, New Brunswick for over twenty years and calls it “home”.
-At present, she teaches Japanese students English at Mount Allison University.
+At present, she is recently retired from her position of teaching English to Japanese students at Mount Allison University.